Telehealth: 1800s to early 1900s

 As technology developed and wired communication became increasingly commonplace, the ideas surrounding telehealth began emerging.
 The earliest telehealth encounter can be traced to Alexander Graham Bell in 1876, when he used his early telephone as a means of getting help from his assistant Mr. Watson after he spilt acid on his trousers.
 Another instance of early telehealth, specifically telemedicine was reported in The Lancet in 1879.
 An anonymous writer described a case where a doctor successfully diagnosed a child over the telephone in the middle of the night.
 This Lancet issue, also further discussed the potential of Remote Patient Care in order to avoid unnecessary house visits, which were part of routine health care during the 1800s.
 Other instances of telehealth during this period came from the American Civil War, during which telegraphs were used to deliver casualty/mortality lists, medical care to soldiers, and ordering further medical supplies.

 As the 1900s started, physicians quickly found a use for the telephone making it a prime communication channel to contact patients and other physicians.
 Over the next fifty-plus years, the telephone was a staple for medical communication.
 As the 1930s came around, radio communication played a key role, especially during World War I. It was specifically used to communicate with remote areas such as Alaska and Australia.
 They used the radio to communicate medical information.
 During the Vietnam War, radio communication had become more advanced and was now used to send medical teams in helicopters to help.
 This then brought together the Aerial Medical Service (AMS) who used telegraphs, radios, and planes to help care for people who lived in remote areas.

 From the late 1800s to the early 1900s the early foundations of wireless communication were laid down.
 Radios provided an easier and near instantaneous form of communication.
 The use of radio to deliver healthcare became accepted for remote areas.
-The Royal Flying Doctor Service of Australia is an example of the early adoption of radios in telehealth.
+The Royal Flying Doctor Service in Australia is an example of the early adoption of radios in telehealth.

 In 1925 the inventor Hugo Gernsback wrote an article for the magazine Science and Invention which included a prediction of a future where patients could be treated remotely by doctors through a device he called a "teledactyl".
 His descriptions of the device are similar to what would later become possible with new technology.